jylee-k/leetcode-solutions/README.md

 - Substring
 - try trie next time

+### 1671.
+Minimum Number of Removals to Make Mountain Array
+- Dynamic Programming
+- makes use of 300.
+Longest Increasing Subsequence in both directions

 ### 2501.
 Longest Square Streak in an Array
 - square walk
 - set() look up in python is O(1)